Simulation features

 .

-Cross-sectional simulations
+Cross-section simulations

-and call the export_elmer()
+and call the export_ansys()

-function with suitable
+function with suitable parameters.

 .